Last Updated on by

 We arrived to the food market as everything was closing up so our options were limited, but we had caught a glimpse the mad rush for food earlier in the day.

-Lastly, it’s important for me to remember and mention that the people selling crafts, fruit, spices and the rest at Otavalo Market are usually those who are the closest to poverty.
+Lastly, it’s important for me to mention that the indigenous people selling crafts, fruit, spices at Otavalo Market are usually those who are the closest to poverty.

 A 20-something travel blogger based in Liverpool.
 Covering all things from Latin America to Liverpool local guides and everything in between.